demamu/Git-Demo/README.md

 # Git-Demo
-#this is for demo purpuse
+# this is for demo purpuse
+##  Sub header
+Watch what is changed.